Case study on Concentration & Attention

 D. is a six year old boy who attends a mainstream primary school.
 He has a diagnosis of autism and attention deficit hyperactivity disorder (ADHD).

 D. is a six year old boy who attends a mainstream primary school.
 He has a diagnosis of autism and attention deficit hyperactivity disorder (ADHD).
-He displays difficulties with concentration and attention alongside his core issues with following an adult lead agenda, social communication and sensory regulation, often results in behaviour outbursts and negative responses at home and at school.
-He is often observed in a “fight or flight” state of arousal and as a result cannot process his environment and what is expected from him in this state.
+He has difficulties with concentration and attention alongside, following an adult lead agenda, and sensory regulation, often results in an extreme stress response in home and at school.
+He is often observed in a “fight or flight” state of arousal and as a result cannot process his environment.
 He is negative about formal work and teaching and he frequently states he is “stupid”.
-He is fully aware of those around him and seeks and enjoys social exchange.
-He is engaging with a keen interest in Doctor Who and Star Wars, he will engage with this topic when he is anxious, unsure of what is expected of him and also when refusing to comply in a structured environment.
+He is engaging with a keen interest in Doctor Who and Star Wars, he will engage with this topic when he is anxious, unsure of what is expected of him and when stressed.
 He enjoys playing Doctor Who games on his computer and engaging in role play with his specific topics and interests.

 - Finding it hard to maintain focus and shift attention across settings both on a 1-1 and in a group situation